How To Ask Someone to Be Your Reference (Plus Email Examples)

 Thank you again for being a reference for me.
 I wanted to let you know that I’ve completed my interviews for the [job title you interviewed for], and Company XYZ may be contacting you soon.
 I’ve attached the job description below so you’re aware of the qualities they’re seeking in a candidate.
 Let me know if there’s any additional information I can provide you.

 Dear [Reference’s name],

 I’ve just accepted the [job you interviewed for] role at Company XYZ.
-Thank you so much for all you did on my behalf.
+Thank you so much for sending a reference on my behalf.
 I sincerely appreciate it.
 I’d be happy to return the favor by serving as a reference for you in the future.

 These contacts will likely be important throughout your career.
 By expressing your gratitude, you’ll be more likely to benefit from the relationship for years to come.